Welcome to the

 Durham and grandson Mac Schumacher.

-served his country as a U.S. Army veteran.
-He dedicated 35 years of his life as
+honorably served his country as a U.S. Army veteran.
+He dedicated 35 years of

 Tim enjoyed sitting on the porch watching the wildlife, the